SR

 Lamprais (ලම්ප්රයිස්)

-A unique dish of Dutch Burgher origin, consisting of rice, meat (usually beef, pork, or lamb), sambols, and frikkadels (meatballs), all wrapped in a banana leaf and baked.
+Unique dish of Dutch Burgher origin, consisting of rice cooked in stock, multiple meat curries (usually beef, pork, or lamb), ash plantain, blachan (shrimp paste), sambols, and frikkadels (meatballs), all wrapped in a banana leaf and baked.
+The banana leaf imparts subtle flavor during baking.
+A complete meal in a packet, lamprais represents Sri Lanka's colonial fusion cuisine heritage.
+Best enjoyed on Sundays when many restaurants offer lamprais specials.

 Regional Specialties & Local Favorites